witnessmenow/spotify-api-arduino/README.md

 - Get Refresh Token (for authenticating calls)
 - Getting your currently playing track
-- Player Controls: (Example needs to be updated)
+- Player Controls:
     - Next
     - Previous
     - Seek

 ### What needs to be added:

-- Update getAuthToken example to remove FS stuff
-- Update playerControls example to work
+- Add a solution for expired tokens
 - Update readme with info on how to setup
 - Play/Pause
 - Volume Control